Rupert Hohwieler 03/05/23

 One for sorrow, two for joy… but throw in a whole nest and you get a blissful afternoon in a secluded riverside garden on the banks of the Thames, surrounded by the sounds of roots and folk music.

-Taking place on 3rd June, Magpie’s Nest is an intimate festival is from The Nest Collective, the people behind other nature and music mergers like Campfire Club.
+Taking place on 7th June, Magpie’s Nest is an intimate festival from The Nest Collective, the people behind other nature and music mergers like Campfire Club.
 Folks, who, besides being huge fans of folk music, ‘bring people together to experience extraordinary music, rekindling connections with nature, tradition and community’.
-They’ve collaborated with well-known London venues like the Southbank Centre, the Roundhouse and Tate Modern, and they’ve taken over stages at large-scale UK festivals like Shambala and Cambridge Folk festival.
+They’ve previously collaborated with well-known London venues like the Southbank Centre, the Roundhouse and Tate Modern, and they’ve taken over stages at large-scale UK festivals like Shambala and Cambridge Folk festival.
 They know how to put on an event, basically.

-With Magpie’s Nest, the idea is to celebrate folk & roots music and the traditions behind it.
+With Magpie’s Nest, the idea is to celebrate folk & roots music from the UK and beyond, and the traditions behind it.
 To do that, they couldn’t have asked for a better setting: the Master Shipwright’s Palace (a grand 18th century Georgian house by the former royal docks in Deptford).
 The festivities will take place in and around the grounds, in the house itself and under the trees – which glow with festoon lights as the day turns to night – with campfires, food stalls and a decent amount cider & wine all part of the agenda as well.

 Master Shipwright’s Palace | Watergate Street, London, SE8 3JF